-|Overall Record:||at CMS: 7-20|
+|Overall Record:||at CMS: 30-33, .476|

-Coach Sweeney was the head coach at MacMurray College in Jacksonville, Illinois for the 2007 and 2008 seasons.
+Before accepting the defensive coordinator job at Chicago.
+Sweeney was the head coach at MacMurray College in Jacksonville, Illinois for the 2007 and 2008 seasons.
 From his first to second season, the team was arguably the most improved team in the country.
 The scoring offense and defense improved a combined 29.5 points per game, including moving up more than 140 positions in three Division III statistical categories during his stay.

 Prior to MacMurray College, Coach Sweeney served as the defensive coordinator at Endicott College in Beverly, Massachusetts for four seasons.
 The defense amassed some impressive statistics during his tenure, including leading the nation (all divisions) with 30 interceptions, while ranking first in Division III in turnovers gained and third in pass defense.
 In 2004, Endicott ranked 19th nationally in rushing defense, while in 2005 and 2006 Endicott ranked in the top 10 nationally in several defensive categories, including a first in turnover margin, third in pass defense as well as 12th in scoring defense.
 Endicott also ranked first in the New England Football Conference in scoring defense in 2006.

 Preceding Endicott, he worked as a recruiter at his alma mater, Occidental College, during the spring of 2002 where he helped recruit a team of players that led Oxy to a 9-1 record, including two NCAA playoff wins in 2004, and another 9-1 finish, including a playoff appearance in 2005.